Using the Suns in the Sun Workstation Lab

 Remember that turning the power off and on never helps when a program locks your screen or some other mishap occurs.
 All that turning the computer off will accomplish is annoying anyone else who was using it and (likely) damaging the file system.
 Please read the following before asking for help.

-If a power surge occurs while you are sitting at one of the workstations and it loses power, it will often be able to restart itself when power returns.
+If a power surge occurs while you are sitting at one of the machines and it loses power, it will often be able to restart itself when power returns.
 This process can take as long as five minutes or more, so be patient.
 Eventually, the login window should reappear so that you can log back in and continue working.
-If the computer can not restart itself, contact Dr. Bui or Dr. Null for assistance.
+If the computer can not restart itself, contact John R. Baskwill at ITS for assistance.
 You will be logged out when a power surge occurs, and so your account is secure even if help is not available.

 If you are logged in via ssh and a power surge occurs, your connection will be broken.
 You won't be able to ssh back in until the computer has restarted, which can take five minutes or more as noted above.

-The following discussion applies whether you are accessing these computers via ssh or are actually sitting at one of the workstations, except that you may not have to use a separate ssh session if you are sitting at one of the workstations.
+The following discussion applies whether you are accessing these computers via ssh or are actually sitting at one of the Sun Lab machines, except that you may not have to use a separate ssh session if you are sitting at one of the Sun Lab machines.

 If a program you are using crashes, you may get an error message like: